 - In a small bowl, stir together soy sauce, oyster sauce, salt, pepper, potato starch, sesame seed oil and Shaoxing wine.

 - Pour the mixed seasonings over the chicken mixture.
-Mix well until the coloring is uniform (see notes after the recipe).
+Mix well until the coloring is uniform.

 Wrap the chicken wontons